 Add all of these factors together and what you get is a population that is, more than ever before, entering into marriage having already accumulated assets, as opposed to the traditional idea of a young couple starting their life together fresh.
 Today’s couples seeking to get married are much more likely than even a decade ago to be coming into the marriage having already accumulated their own property, vehicles, savings/401K, etc. So, this leads us to four of the most common questions we hear about Prenuptial Agreements, starting with the most basic one:

 Do I Need a Prenuptial Agreement?

-If you and your spouse-to-be are coming into the marriage with property and other assets (or debts, for that matter), it’s probably a good idea to have a basic agreement spelled out for how those will be handled in the event of separation and even during the marriage.
+If you and your spouse-to-be are coming into the marriage with property and other assets (or debts, for that matter), it’s probably a good idea to have an attorney assist with a basic agreement spelled out for how those will be handled in the event of separation and even during the marriage.
 It’s not as fun as planning a fantastic honeymoon together, but having these issues settled, transparently and on paper, can do a world of good for setting you and your partner at ease about difficult financial questions that can come up later.

 This is particularly important for people who are remarrying and already are carrying with them financial arrangements and children from a previous marriage.
 Without an arrangement, all assets can potentially be split in ways determined by state law.
 With a prenuptial agreement you can set aside assets meant for, say, your biological children or not have to worry about being saddled with debt your partner brought into the marriage.